Back to Home Page

 The result was the Model W-2 shown here, made from 1945 to 1955, with heavy duty heating elements of near-commercial quality.
 It makes giant waffles of 80 square inches faster than they can be consumed.
 (A normal sized waffle is only 37 square inches).
 A clever grid design makes it impossible to overfill this iron and the easy-to-see indicator light takes the guesswork out of knowing when the waffle is done.
 The outside dimensions are 12 inches square.

-Because of its design, this model nearly always has scuffing to the case, even when in excellent condition.
-If you want a waffle iron in close to perfect cosmetic condition, please choose the Sunbeam CG or the Toastmaster 2D2, or ask about the model W2 that we have in mint condition.
+Because of its design, this model nearly always has scuffing to the top of the case, even when in excellent condition.
+If you want a waffle iron in close to perfect cosmetic condition, please choose the Sunbeam CG.
+This one is in very good condition.

 Sunbeam Model W-2